 WebMD suggests beginning to teach sign language around 6 months, though your child likely won’t truly start signing until around 8 months.

 It’s proven that children who learn sign language as babies are able to more effectively communicate their emotions, such as anger or frustration, through sign.
+A lot of the times that babies start nagging are when they are not able to communicate or when the parent is not really understanding the problem.
+The ability to understand and to be understood plays an important role in the psychological well-being of the child.

 A side effect of that is that children who learn sign language are oftentimes happier and more confident, says Psychcentral.